 Within the course students give regular themed public performances in a variety of local venues.
-Recent examples include a 1977 revue at the Classic Grand, an evening of dance inspired music at Stereo and vintage reworkings of songs of the noughties at the Glad Café.
+Recent examples include a 1969 revue at the Classic Grand, a selection of European music at Stereo and vintage reworkings of songs of the noughties at the Glad Café.

 Assessment is continuous, with a mix of practical and theoretical assessments and includes Graded Units.

 Please note that due to the impact of COVID-19, this course will be delivered via a blended learning approach - which may include limited face-to-face learning on campus combined with remote learning off-campus and digital learning approaches.
 If and when delivery is taking place on-campus, there will be reduced student numbers and physical distancing measures in place.
 If you require any support in learning digitally please inform the Course Leader or Student Support team.

 - No formal qualifications are required but NC Music and Higher English are considered highly desirable

 - Entry is by audition (auditions will take place until the course is full)